 What is your nut policy?
 We understand that nut allergies are a concern for many parents.
-We do not stock nut products in our vending machine.
+We clearly label nut products in our vending machine.
 However, students bring food in from the outside and there may be nut dust or oil on surfaces.

 Do you offer private lessons?
-Yes!
-Private lessons can be arranged for $50/hr in studio and $75/hr for a home visit, minimum 2 hours.
+NO!
 However if you drop in during non-peak Open Studio times you might just get a private or semi private lesson for our normal rate!
 We don’t get busy until 3pm on weekdays when kids get off school, adults who come in earlier usually have the place to themselves.

 Do you sell sewing supplies?
-We don’t retail any fabric or sewing supplies but we can direct you to nearby businesses that do, just ask!
+NO! but we can direct you to nearby businesses that do, just ask!

 Can you fix my broken sewing machine?
 Yes!
 We offer a free diagnostic where we take a look at your machine and identify what the problem is and whether it is “worth it” to have fixed.
 We will quote you if the repair is something we can do for you.
 Be aware that many sewing machine repair shops will charge $75 just to look at your machine.
 Most “broken” machines aren’t broken at all but just threaded improperly!

 I am looking for sewists to do my alteration or piece-meal project for me, do you take sewing commissions?
-We will do this very rarely, we suggest searching on Craigslist or other area studios before inquiring.
+NO! we suggest searching on Craigslist or other area studios before inquiring.